tiukenywil11/mern-stack-demo/README.md

 ## How to run
 1. Deploy MongoDB database.
 Check 'database' directory for instructions on how to deploy db.

-2. run the following on root directory
+2. Run the following on root directory.
 ```code
 npm install
 npm run dev